mousepawmedia/devdocs/network/source/guides/taskcreate.rst

 * One or more example use cases for the feature, including sample expected input and output.

-* An explaination of why the feature is needed.
+* An explanation of why the feature is needed.
 This is important to prioritization.
 "It would be nice if..." takes a backseat to "This common scenario doesn't work without...".